mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-HA-with-Corosync-Pacemaker.md

 It’s possible to add a virtual IP to the cluster:

-MaxScale process will be only contacted with this IP, that mat move across nodes with maxscale process as well.
+MariaDB MaxScale process will be only contacted with this IP, that mat move across nodes with maxscale process as well.

 Setup is very easy: